Vyral/base-template/_posts/2019-04-16-join-us-for-coffee-on-april-27.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>We are so appreciative of the support that you have shown us over the years.
-We love having you as clients, and we’d love to catch up with you and your family.</em></p>
+We are so appreciative of the support that you have shown us over the years.
+We love having you as clients, and we’d love to catch up with you and your family.

 Join us at Stonehaus on April 27 from 8:00 a.m. to 11:00 a.m. for coffee or tea.
 Bring the whole family along (even the furry ones)\!